Last Modified: 8 June 2026

 (ii) shall remain responsible for the acts and omission of any such processor as if they were the acts and omissions of the Supplier; and

-(iii) shall inform the Client of any intended changes concerning the addition or replacement of the processors, thereby giving the Client the opportunity to object to such changes provided that if the Client objects to the changes and cannot demonstrate, to the Supplier's reasonable satisfaction, that the objection is due to an actual or likely breach of Data Protection Legislation, the Client shall indemnify the Supplier for any losses, damages, costs (including legal fees) and expenses suffered by the Supplier in accommodating the objection;
+(iii) shall inform the Client of any intended changes concerning the addition or replacement of the processors with at least fifteen (15) days' prior written notice, where reasonably possible, thereby giving the Client the opportunity to object to such changes provided that if the Client objects to the changes and cannot demonstrate, to the Supplier's reasonable satisfaction, that the objection is due to an actual or likely breach of Data Protection Legislation, the Client shall indemnify the Supplier for any losses, damages, costs (including legal fees) and expenses suffered by the Supplier in accommodating the objection;

 5.10 To the extent that the Supplier cannot comply with a change to the Client’s instructions when processing Client Personal Data without incurring material additional costs: